LiuWoodsCode/starstorm/README.md

 chmod +x launcher.sh
 ./launcher.sh

-#you can also use the given .desktop so you are able to run the launcher no matter where it is placed.
+#you can also edit the given .desktop so you are able to run the launcher no matter where it is placed.

 ```